walid-mashal/laravel-validation/README.md

 #### date_format:format

 The field under validation must match the format defined in the **format**, the default format is **%m/%d/%Y**.
 This rule should be preceeded by the **date** rule.

-#### after

-The field under validation must be a value after a given date.

-#### before:date

-The field under validation must be a value preceding the given date.

 #### different:field